secretlycarl/onboarderr/README.md

 # Future goals

 I've never made a project this complex, or had a project this many people were interested in, so I'm not clear on how the future development for this will go.
-I have some ideas to make it better, but getting this all set up in a way that it's customizable and not just for my machine only was a beast itself.

-That being said, a release for v2 is coming soon.
-Already committed most of the new code changes.

-Once that is finalized I want to overhaul the CSS and make the whole experience cleaner for v2.
+I just spent like two weeks on v2.

+Only missing feature I want to add is language switching.
+Someone already started that [here](https://github.com/secretlycarl/onboarderr/pull/24)

 If you want to make it better, please do!
 Fork, PR, make an issue